stephenajulu/julzinsight.co/content/_index.md

       value: Julz Insight — Pioneering Innovation for a Sustainable Future
     - name: 'twitter:description'
       value: >-
-        Julz Insight is a tech firm that's dedicated to pioneering innovation for a sustainable future through building impactful products, brands, and solutions
+        Julz Insight is a tech firm that's pioneering innovation for a sustainable future by building impactful products, brands, and solutions
 layout: advanced
 ---